stevelonny/labsimnum/README.md

 still does what you think it does. code not yet tested but it compiles

 #### To Do
-accurate descr, add assignments, refactor autocorrelation compute.
+accurate descr, add assignments, refactor autocorrelation compute. *NEEDS GOFRRRRR*

 ### Exercise 08 ([Notebook](/notebooks/exercise_08.ipynb), [Codes](/exercise_08/))
 Quantum waveform sampling and simulated annealing with custom potential.